DannyMay9082/Typing_Test_Project/README.md

-This project is calculate user's typing speed per minute (WPM)
+This project is for calculating user's typing speed per minute (WPM)